[3 MIN READ]

-- Cytomegalovirus is a common virus that can affect pregnant women, but symptoms are rare.
+Cytomegalovirus (CMV) is a common virus that can affect pregnant women, but symptoms are rare.

 When you’re pregnant, there’s a lot to learn and every day can bring a bit of new information.
 One of the things you may have heard about is congenital cytomegalovirus (CMV), but if you’re not sure what it is, you’re not alone.
-In observance of National CMV Awareness Month, learn more about this condition from Desiree Connelly, a certified nurse midwife at Swedish Issaquah.
+In observance of National CMV Awareness Month, learn more about this condition in this Q&A with Desiree Connelly, a certified nurse midwife at Swedish Issaquah.

 What is CMV?

 It’s a really common virus that is transmitted by body fluids, such as blowing your nose or sharing food utensils.
 It’s rare to have any symptoms, so people don’t know if they have been exposed to it.
 Very rarely, people will get a mild fever, a runny nose or some body aches.